 - WA Investments-Europa Nova Limited v.
 The Czech Republic

-under Stockholm Chamber of Commerce Rules:
+Under Stockholm Chamber of Commerce Rules:

 - Renta 4 / Rovime Investments v Russian Federation.

-Institutional and ad hoc commercial arbitration cases, including ICC; LCIA; Stockholm Chamber of Commerce; Netherlands Arbitration Institute; International Arbitral Centre of the Austrian Federal Economic Chamber; ARIAS; CCIG (Swiss Rules); CRCICA; UNCITRAL.
+Appointments in hundreds of Institutional and ad hoc commercial arbitration cases, including ICC; LCIA; Stockholm Chamber of Commerce; Netherlands Arbitration Institute; International Arbitral Centre of the Austrian Federal Economic Chamber; ARIAS; CCIG (Swiss Rules); CRCICA; UNCITRAL.

-- Policy advice & legislative drafting
+- Policy advice and legislative drafting

 - Member of specialised sub-committee on Investor-State arbitration, responsible for the 2017 SCC Arbitration Rules.